 A ‘mutual’ parting of ways?

-that the company and Fogle "mutually agreed to suspend their relationship" because of the probe.
+Perhaps seeing the writing on the wall, Subway announced that the company and Fogle “mutually agreed to suspend their relationship” because of the investigation.

-"I find that a little hard to believe," said New York-based brand adviser Dean Crutchfield.
-"Subway clearly made a decision to separate itself from Fogle and the entire scandal.
+“I find that a little hard to believe,” New York-based brand adviser Dean Crutchfield said at the time.
+“Subway clearly made a decision to separate itself from Fogle and the entire scandal.
 Ultimately, this is a decision made by Subway.
-With or without Fogle, it was going to be done. ...
-There has to be a throat to choke."
+With or without Fogle, it was going to be done. … There has to be a throat to choke.”

 Brands rely on trust, and trust rests on reputation.
-Although there are no charges and the court of public opinion has yet to issue its verdict, Fogle enjoys widespread recognition.
-With that recognition comes liability, said Crutchfield, who counts BP, McDonald's, PepsiCo, GE and Target among his former clients.
+Fogle enjoys widespread recognition, and with that recognition comes liability, said Crutchfield, who counts BP, McDonald’s, PepsiCo, General Electric and Target among his former clients.

-It was important for Subway make a strong decision quickly, he said, because "brand integrity is compromised through fear" and this scandal -- and child pornography investigations in general -- involve sensitive issues the public finds scary.
+It was important for Subway to make a strong decision quickly, he said, because “brand integrity is compromised through fear” and this scandal – and child pornography investigations in general – involve sensitive issues the public finds scary.